 You may be serious about learning how to get sponsored on Instagram.
 Then you need to understand that there has to be some level of consistency in your posting to gain trust with your followers.
 Besides building trust, this activity is necessary for favorable placement with Instagram’s latest algorithm update.

 To achieve consistency, post at least once a day, or several times, separated by a few hours to get the best engagement and likes.
 There is no magic number for a set number of posts to aim for every day, but it helps to post anytime between 8-9 am and 2 am in your local time zone.

 Hashtags make your content more discoverable, so they are necessary for growing your following.
 You can use up to 30 hashtags per post.
 But TrackMaven found nine to be the optimal number for boosting engagement.

 You will want to use hashtags as relevant to your content as possible.
 You will also need to check to make sure the hashtags you use are not broken or banned (take a look at this list of banned hashtags if you are unsure).

 It would help if you chose hashtags that are not too broad. #Healthyliving, for instance, has over 20,000,000 posts.
 But #healthylivingtips only has 13,000.
 The less competition, the easier it will be for your content to get discovered.

 When you peruse a hashtag’s page, you can also get a more profound sense of competitive posts. #Healthylivingtips might typically feature posts with food recipes.
-Your post is about cycling — this could defer you from using that hashtag.
+Your post is about cycling — this could deter you from using that hashtag.